Movatterモバイル変換

 Religion

-Thereafter and throughout theearly modern period, Georgians became politically fractured and were dominated by theOttoman Empire and successivedynasties of Iran.
-Georgians started looking for allies and found the Russians on the political horizon as a possible replacement for the lostByzantine Empire, "for the sake of the Christian faith".[16]
-The Georgian kings andRussian tsars exchanged no less than 17 embassies,[17] which culminated in 1783, whenHeraclius II of the eastern Georgian kingdom ofKartli-Kakheti forgedan alliance with theRussian Empire.
-The Russo-Georgian alliance, however, backfired as Russia was unwilling to fulfill the terms of the treaty, proceeding toannex[18][19] the troubled kingdom in 1801[20] as well as the western Georgiankingdom of Imereti in 1810.[21]
-There were several uprisings and movements to restore the statehood, the most notable being the1832 plot, which collapsed in failure.[22]
-Eventually, Russian rule over Georgia was acknowledged in various peace treaties with Iran and the Ottomans, and the remaining Georgian territories were absorbed by the Russian Empire in a piecemeal fashion through the course of the 19th century.
-Georgians briefly reasserted their independence from Russia under theFirst Georgian Republic from 1918 to 1921 and finallyin 1991 from theSoviet Union.
+Thereafter and throughout theearly modern period, Georgians became politically fractured and were locked in conflict with much larger Muslim empires to its south, like theOttoman Empire and successivedynasties of Iran.
+Georgians started looking for allies and found the Russians on the political horizon as a possible replacement for the lostByzantine Empire "for the sake of the Christian faith".[15]
+The Georgian kings andRussian tsars exchanged no less than 17 embassies,[16] culminating in 1783 whenHeraclius II of the eastern Georgian kingdom ofKartli-Kakheti forgedan alliance with theRussian Empire.
+However, the Russo-Georgian alliance backfired as Russia was unwilling to fulfill the terms of the treaty, proceeding toannex Georgia in a piecemeal manner throughout the 1800s.[17][18]
+Georgians reasserted their independence from Russia under theFirst Georgian Republic from 1918 to 1921 and finallyin 1991 from theSoviet Union.

 Etymology